DevOsamaIslam/DownCam/readme.md

 # Development

-- File size limit - Done
-- Add BuyMeCoffee - Done
+- Backend
+  - Handle not found file
+- Frontend
-- Finalize the design
+  - Handle status codes coming from the server
+  - Add usage instructions

 # Prepare for production